andregrillo/cordova-iosSharedWebCredentials/README.md

-# iOS Shared Web Credentials
+# Cordova iOS Shared Web Credentials

 Set up associated domains to share credentials with a website related to your Cordova iOS app.